Home

 This repetition puts strain on your body, particularly your joints.

 Is it right to assume that to get to a high level of skill, it requires a trade-off that damages your health?
+No, of course, it's not acceptable!

 Receiving an Aikido injury can be a real setback, particularly if it takes time to repair and heal.
-It spoils your Aikido training schedule, and stops you from taking part in training, gradings, demo's, and seminars.
+It spoils your Aikido schedule, and stops you from taking part in training, gradings, demo's, and seminars.

 The effects, apart from the pain involved, are stress and frustration at being unable to continue your training.